jwobith/docker-gitea/README.md

 # Clone this repository to your computer
 git clone https://github.com/jwobith/docker-gitea && cd docker-gitea

-# Create a `.env` file by copying and adjusting `env.sample` for configuration.
+# Create a `.env` file by copying and adjusting `.env.sample` for configuration.
-cp env.sample .env
+cp .env.sample .env
 ```

 Start the docker service